ddysher/ml-notes/ml-notes/glossary.md

 **Sparse Autoencoders**

-Sparse Autoencoder constraint the reconstruction of autoencoder by imposing a constraint in its loss, e.g. using sparsity loss or L1 regularization.
+Sparse Autoencoders constraint the reconstruction of autoencoder by imposing a constraint in its loss, e.g. using sparsity loss or L1 regularization.

 Sparsity loss is more involved: